-Turning an existing cellar into habitable space by tanking and insulating the walls will cost £720-£1,800 per square metre.
+Turning an existing cellar into habitable space by tanking and insulating the walls will cost £720 to £1,800 per square metre.
 Factors that will increase costs include the need to move services, underpinning, and lowering the floor level to increase ceiling height.

-Constructing a brand new basement under an existing house and underpinning the walls will cost £1,920-£2,640 per square metre for a shell space.
+Constructing a brand new basement under an existing house and underpinning the walls will cost £1,920 to £2,640 per square metre for a shell space.
 These costs will increase if there is the need for any party wall agreements with neighbours whose boundary walls will be affected, of if there are difficult ground conditions or poor access to the site for the work to be completed.

-Regardless of which option you choose, installing a light well or new external access door will cost £5,500-£9,500 each.
+Regardless of which option you choose, installing a light well or new external access door will cost £5,500 to £9,500 each.

 Converting an existing residential cellar or basement into a living space is unlikely to require planning permission.
 This is provided it’s not going to be used as a separate property, and that the external appearance of the original house is not significantly altered.

 Major works to excavate a new basement, adding a separate unit of accommodation, and/or altering the external appearance of your house, are likely to require planning permission, even if you’re converting or expanding on an existing cellar space.

 In all circumstances, you should contact your local planning authority for guidance before starting any work.
 You can apply for planning consent yourself, or employ a professional architect or specialist basement company to apply on your behalf.
 They will have an insight into local planning regulations and projects in the area that have been successful.